boisgera/pandoc/README.md

         >>> json_output = pandoc.write(doc)

-    and maybe, print the JSON string to the terminal with
+    and maybe, print the JSON string to your terminal with

         >>> import json
         >>> print json.dumps(json_output)